Gender Pay Gap Statement

 We understand the importance of employing a workforce which reflects the diversity of our customers and believe this is vital to our success.

 We are committed to creating an inclusive workplace where everyone is granted the opportunity to thrive as their authentic self.
+We have strengthened our ambitions even further here, expanding our Business by Design programme which is a fully funded learning course designed to support young people from underrepresented backgrounds.
+(Kurt Geiger | Business By Design)

-Our CCO, who is female, heads up a predominately female team to deliver industry best design and product through a collaborative and all-inclusive environment.
 We are particularly proud of our Carvela brand which is designed by women for women.
 This all-female team lead the charge in developing product that is diverse, empowered and powerful.

 Understanding the Data

-According to the British Retail Consortium 2024 Diversity and inclusion report, the average retail work force is comprised of 57% women.
-Kurt Geiger is proud that 80% of our colleagues across retail and head office are female and 74% of managers across head office and retail are women.
+According to the British Retail Consortium 2025 Diversity and inclusion report, the average retail work force is comprised of 58% women.
+Kurt Geiger is proud that 81% of our colleagues across retail and head office are female and 74% of managers across head office and retail are women.

 Closing the Gap

-- • We will continue to create meaningful opportunities for women to fulfil their potential, through promotion opportunities and a modern and flexible working environment.
+• We will continue to create meaningful opportunities for women to fulfil their potential, through promotion opportunities and a modern and flexible working environment.

 • We will continue to actively promote and retain senior women in the departments where gender balance is more challenging.